Jonathan Stewart (linebacker)

 Jonathan Stewart (born November 23, 1990) is an American former football linebacker.
 He played college football at Texas A&M.

-Early years
+Early life

 Stewart attended C. E. Byrd High School in Shreveport, Louisiana.
 In his senior year, the Byrd Yellow Jackets went 9–3 on the season, losing 20–7 to Ouachita Parish.

 Professional career

 2013 NFL draft

 The St. Louis Rams signed him as an undrafted free agent.
 On December 4, 2013, Stewart signed with the Cleveland Browns practice squad.
 On December 10, Stewart was released by the Browns.